tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/answers_from_models/readme.md

 <pre><code>
 8	What has alternative rock in common with Greg Graffin?
 Greg Graffin is a musician who is often associated with the alternative rock genre, specifically as the lead singer and songwriter of the punk rock band Bad Religion.
 </code></pre>

-If model's answers file is a json file, the format of file is :
+If the file is a json file, an example of the format of the file is as follows:

-For example:
 <pre><code>
 {
         "id": "0",